Clione limacina: Life cycle

 In Svalbard, the life cycle of C. limacina appears to be at least 2 years.
 It is a hermaphrodite and observations suggest this is simultaneous.
 It breeds during the spring and summer, and the eggs are about 0.12 mm.

 Clione limacina is a prey of planktonic feeders, such as the baleen whales, which historically led to sailors naming it "whale-food".
 Some fishes are also its predators.
 For example, the Chum Salmon, Oncorhynchus keta, is a major predator of sea angels.

 Cultural significance

 While sea angels are relatively obscure in Western countries, they are extremely well-known in Japanese culture.
-As a result, two creatures from the Pokémon franchise, Manaphy and Phione, are based on the clione.
+As a result, two creatures from the Pokémon franchise, Manaphy and Phione, are based on the clione, as well as two creatures from the Digimon franchise, MarineAngemon and Ukkomon.
 However, Californian band glass beach seems to use a drawing of a Clione in the album cover for Plastic Death.
 Additionally, the game Dave The Diver has cliones as both regular creatures and a boss.
 Not only that, Cli-One and all of her variants from The Battle Cats are based on this specific species of clione.
 Same goes with at least one Angel from Neon Genesis Evangelion.
 Disney character Ortho Shroud from game Twisted Wonderland is referred to as a sea clione by his upperclassman Floyd Leech.